-1. Introduction to the Veterans Administration - Medical School
+1. Introduction to the Veterans Administration - Medical School Relationship

-Relationship

-The Veterans Administration is charged by law with providing a complete medical and hospital service, including medical research, for the medical care and treatment of veterans.
-In order to accomplish this mission more effectively, the Agency also has the legal mandate to carry out a program of training and education of health service personnel, in cooperation with schools of medicine, dentistry, osteopathy, nursing, and other public or nonprofit medical care and educational institutions.
 Recognizing that any health care delivery system, particularly one concerned with so large a proportion of the nation's population, cannot stand isolated from the medical community if the quality of medical care provided is to be excellent, the Veterans Administration began, in 1946, a program of affiliation with most of the nation's medical schools.
 There is universal agreement that this has been to the benefit of both the country's veterans and to the medical schools.
-As an over-simplification, it can be stated that while, for the Veterans Administration, the introduction of an academic climate in VA hospitals has assured Ta high quality of medical care, the availability of VA hospitals for medical teaching and research has permitted, at the same time, an expansion of the quality and quantity of the educational productivity of the medical schools.
+As an over-simplification, it can be stated that while, for the Veterans Administration, the introduction of an academic climate in VA hospitals has assured a high quality of medical care, the availability of VA hospitals for medical teaching and research has permitted, at the same time, an expansion of the quality and quantity of the educational productivity of the medical schools.